jonjohnsontc/fictional-guacamole/IMPROVEMENTS.md

 <strike>6.
 No allocations</strike>
 7. Sorting the output inclusive of special characters

+## SIMD

+Finally, I feel ready to tackle this part of the problem.
+Mapping this out in my head, I think the best idea would be to work on four rows of data at a time.
+After I find four different nodes, I can then use intrinsics for each of the min, max, sum, and count operations.

 ## Try to use threading

 ### After a test attempt counting city frequency with threads